Dog stretching

 It is up to us as dog owners to have a keen sense of how our dogs appear when they are happy and healthy and to be prepared to notice and respond when they are compromised.

 Movement is how the body heals.
-Take note of your dog’s stretching habits, when they started, the time of day, a change in your dog’s routine, examining your dog for pain or injury or other symptoms.
+Take note of your dog’s stretching habits, when they started, the time of day, a change in your dog’s routine, and examine your dog for pain or injury, or other symptoms.

 Regularly inspect your pet’s body for mobility issues.
 Check the knees and elbows, wrists, and ankles for any difficulty in movement, swelling, or pain.
 Also, pay attention to how much water your pooch drinks when returning from playtime.